mars-sim/mars-sim/README.md

 Currently, mars-sim supports Java 17 which is the latest long-term support (LTS) release.

 * Requires only JRE 17 for running mars-sim
-* Requires only JDK 17 (or openjdk 17) for compiling binary
+* Requires only JDK 17 (or OpenJDK 17) for compiling binary

 ## JDK and JavaFX